 MATSA VAUDEVILLE Co

-Following the end of the Melbourne revival in May 1897, J. C. Williamson engaged a number of cast members to form the Matsa Vaudeville Company, which toured New Zealand between June and early August.
+Following the end of the Melbourne revival of Matsa -Queen of Fire in May 1897, Williamson and Musgrove engaged a number of cast members to form the Matsa Vaudeville Company, which toured New Zealand between June and early August.
 Among those engaged were John Coleman, Alice Leamar, Frank Lawton, Little Gulliver, Ernest Fitts and Mr Leoni Clarke (the “Cat King”).

 (1926-ca. 1929) Formed in mid-1926 by English-born dancers and comedians George Moon and Daniel Morris, the Moon and Morris Revue Company presented a combination of revue sketches and vaudeville.
 The troupe included several well-established and high-profile performers such as former Famous Diggers comedian, Ed Warrington (who wrote much of the material) and Alec Kellaway.
 The troupe is known to have still been performing around Australia and New Zealand in 1929.

 (1904) In 1904 William Hollinworth, general manager of the Australasian Mutoscope Company, Sydney, organised what was to be a vaudeville, Mutuscope and Biotint tour of the Australasian region.
 Beginning in Cairns in mid-June the company travelled south over the next few months, making it to Northern New South Wales before backtracking to Brisbane in September.
 Led by tour manager Jack Campbell and headlined by magician Percy Verto, the company’s popularity with Brisbane audiences saw it move from Centennial Hall to the Theatre Royal in early October.
 No further reports of the company’s movements have been located either in Australian or New Zealand newspapers after the Brisbane season, however.